What to do with Leftover Strawberry Stems

 Some people consume the whole berry, leaves and all.
 But most of us remove the strawberry tops, not knowing what to do with the stems.

 The green tops of strawberries are a rich source of antioxidants and will help your immune system.
+You want to make sure you don’t eat moldy strawberry tops.

 Buy Organic Strawberries